Link2Linc/Old-Roblox-Cursor/README.md

 # IMPORTANT NOTES

-- As I'm developing on MacOS, my priorities will almost always be on this version, so expect MacOS to have the best support.
+- As we are developing on MacOS, all priorities will almost always be on this version, so expect MacOS to have the best support.
-- Native Linux binary is my lowest priority, due to the Windows version working on wine.
+- Native Linux binary is are lowest priority, due to the Windows version working on wine.
 - To see old GUI progress, go [here](https://github.com/Link2Linc/Old-Roblox-Cursor-GUI)